 |

-Think of captions as an opportunity: use them to get your key point across, because they’re the first text on a page most people read. |
+Think of captions as an opportunity: Use them to get your key point across, because they’re the first text most people read. |

 |

-Limit the number of fonts in your newsletter: one or two work great, and still give you variety when you use bold-faced and italicized text for various items. |
+Limit the number of fonts in your newsletter: One or two work great, and still give you variety when you use bold-faced and italicized text for various items. |

 |

-Use graphics elements like subheads (a small heading within a story) and pull quotes (key words/quote from an article, printed in large type and put on the page like an illustration) to break up long blocks of text and otherwise more effectively present your information. |
+Use graphics elements like subheads (a small heading within a story) and pull quotes (key words/quote from an article, placed in large type and used like an illustration) to break up long blocks of text and more effectively present your information. |

 |